 There are 26 delicate bones in each of your feet, supported by muscles, tendons, ligaments, and fascia to enable movement and support your weight.
-When you consider how much you use your feet to move around, let alone exercise, it’s no surprise that foot pain is a common reason for visits to Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado.
-If your feet hurt, call or book an appointment online today to meet with Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, or Brett Sachs, DPM, FACFAS.
+When you consider how much you use your feet to move around, let alone exercise, it’s no surprise that foot pain is a common reason for visits to Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado.
+If your feet hurt, call the office nearest you, or book an appointment online today to meet with Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, or Brett Sachs, DPM, FACFAS.

 Your feet bear the brunt of every step you take.
 When you run or jump, that pressure increases by three or more times your body weight.